leomotors/cocoa-discord/README.md

 - Many utilities that **made by me for me** to make my bots

+- Utilities that will help you reducing lines of code

+- Automatic Activity Presence Management from Files

+- Command Management (Message and Slash) System

+- many more miscellanous utilities that my bots rely on

 - Fully Type Safe for TypeScript (Also reason why this library's syntax is a bit strict)

+- Flexible, because this is not a framework, part of your bot can be constructed using pure discord.js API

 ## 🛍️ Subpackages